xwal/awesome-stars/README.md

 - [RetVal/objc-runtime](https://github.com/RetVal/objc-runtime) - A debuggable objc runtime
 - [alexeyxo/protobuf-objc](https://github.com/alexeyxo/protobuf-objc) - Google Protocol Buffers for Objective-C
 - [tangqiaoboy/xcode_tool](https://github.com/tangqiaoboy/xcode_tool) - The snippet of xcode will be stored in ~/Library/Developer/Xcode/UserData/CodeSnippets/
-- [zekunyan/TTGTagCollectionView](https://github.com/zekunyan/TTGTagCollectionView) - Useful for showing text or custom view tags in a vertical or horizontal scrollable view and support Autolayout at the same time.
-It is highly customizable that most features of the text tag can be con
 - [Bupterambition/AwesomeIntroGuideView](https://github.com/Bupterambition/AwesomeIntroGuideView) - 🏆An awesome view for Introduce
 - [douban/rexxar-ios](https://github.com/douban/rexxar-ios) - Mobile Hybrid Framework Rexxar iOS Container
 - [liuzhiyi1992/ZYSideSlipFilter](https://github.com/liuzhiyi1992/ZYSideSlipFilter) - Awesome side slip filter for your display rack, 侧边栏条件筛选器，筛选区域模块插拔，AutoLayout动态适配区域高度